Indians in Poland: Religion

 The Indian community in Poland is primarily composed of Hindus and Sikhs.
 Hinduism began to spread in the country through the International Society for Krishna Consciousness (ISKCON) missionaries starting in 1976.
 The first Hindu temple in Poland, the New Shantipur Temple, was established in 1980 in Czarnów, Lower Silesian Voivodeship.
 A second Hindu temple, known as Hindu Bhavan, was constructed in Warsaw.
 The Indian community hopes that the temple sensitizes the community's youth towards Indian tradition and customs, as well as to use the new place of worship as a tool to integrate with Polish society.

 There are about 120 Sikh families in Warsaw headed by J J Singh, the most prominent Indian, who is also the president of Indo Polish Chamber of Commerce and Industries.
-The city's Sikh Gurdwara the only Sikh shrine in the whole of Eastern Europe, and it is the place where both Sikhs and Sindhi's come together to celebrate Baisakhi.
+The city's Sikh Gurdwara the only Sikh shrine in the whole of Central Europe, and it is the place where both Sikhs and Sindhi's come together to celebrate Baisakhi.
 The Kerala Association of Poland conducts Onam, the festival of Keralites year on year, headed by Pradeep Nayar and Chandramohan Nallur.
 The Association of Bengalis in Poland headed by Pradipto Maulik together with Durga Puja Committee conduct the 3–4 day long festival of Durga Puja.
 Durgotsav is the largest Indian community festival in Poland.
 Gujaratis, who came from the state of Gujarat,Marathis, who came from state of Maharashtra and Tamils, who came from the state of Tamil Nadu in India and other Indian communities from its other regions also have their associations and celebrate Holi, Dandya and Pongal respectively.